toyxyz/ComfyUI-ultimate-openpose-editor/README.md

 # update

+-2025/06/03 -Added Pose Keypoints to Mask to mask node

 -2025/06/02 -Added translate X, Y and rotation.

 -2025/05/28 - Add a target keypoint.
 The scale entered by the user is multiplied by the scale of the target keypoint.